How to lay turf - instant turf installation guide

 Before your turf arrives

 Sandy loam is recommended for under turf.
 Sandy soil provides the best drainage.
 If organic compost such as manure is used, ensure it is well composted.
+(Please note that we always recommend installing Sir Grange Zoysia on 100 – 200mm of sand.
+Avoid soil or compost mixtures).

 For more detailed information see our turf calculator.